GuntherRademacher/rex-parser-generator/docs/quickstart-cpp.md

 Two remarks on the grammar:

  - Note that `<?TOKENS?>` separates syntax rules from lexical rules.
 While syntax rules describe the structure of the language, lexical rules define individual tokens.
-These sections have different allowances: syntax rules allow recursive patterns, whereas lexical rules are restricted to regular expressions.
+These sections have different constraints: syntax rules allow recursive patterns, whereas lexical rules are restricted to regular expressions.
  - This grammar does not enforce end-of-input processing.
 As a result, a parser generated from it may accept input as valid once it reaches a stopping point, even if additional characters remain.
 This behavior could lead to subtle bugs, especially when input is expected to match the grammar entirely.
 To ensure complete processing, additional checks or rules should be added to handle end-of-input explicitly.

 ## Step 2: Generate the Parser and Lexer